Were The Dulce Military Base Wars Real?

 A little over a year ago, a local newspaper interviewed Dulce residents on the Jicarilla Apache reservation, home to about 2,500 people.
-Residents of the town are quick to discuss their experiences and sightings of UFOs and strange phenomena around the base.
+Residents of the town are quick to discuss their experiences, strange phenomena and sightings around the base which is near the UFO Highway.
 The town has embraced the UFO community and has become the next tourist stop after Roswell.

 One account from a state trooper in 1975 maintained the hype around Dulce.
 The trooper, Gabe Valdez, reported coming across a mutilated cattle carcass in a field outside of Dulce.
 Valdez said he discovered a fetus inside the cattle that he described as looking, “like a human, a monkey and a frog.
 It didn’t have any bones in the head.
 It was all full of water.”
 He said what he saw looked like “an incubation chamber for a cloned creature,” much like the experiments purported to have taken place deep below ground.

 After discovering the carcass, Valdez alleges he found listening devices in his home, and reported UFO sightings.
 Valdez claims there are four underground bases at Dulce, which are now inactive, but he does not believe there were any alien beings there.